haywoodsloan/ai-image-detector/scrapper/README.md

 > [!IMPORTANT]
-> Must create a file named `settings.local.json` in this directory with this structure
+> Must create a file named `settings.local.json` in the `src/config` directory with this structure
 >
 > ```json
 > {
->   "hf_key": "<your Hugging Face access token>"
+>   "hfKey": "<your Hugging Face access token>"
 > }
 > ```